Psychtoolbox-3/psychtoolbox-3.github.com/docs/GetTouchDeviceInfo.md

 Return 'info' a struct with info about the specified touch input device
 'deviceIndex'. 'info' has the following fields:

-'product', 'serialNumber' and 'locationID' Self explanatory.
+'product', 'serialNumber' and 'locationID' are self-explanatory.

 'maxTouchpoints' The maximum number of simultaneously supported touch
 points on the device.
 10 is a quite common number for typical touchscreens.